TerraPlugins/TerraPvP/README.md

 Author: Ryozuki

-TerraPvP is a plugin for TShock that adds a pvp ranking ladder with a qeue.
+TerraPvP is a plugin for TShock where you create arenas (with as much spawns as you want) and then users can join the arena.
+And will be teleported and healed on start.

 ## Commands: